WwZzz/easyFL/README.md

 cvxopt=1.2.0 (is required for fedmgda+)
 ```
 ## Quick Start
+First, `cd ./task/mnist/data` and run the file `create_dataset.py` to get the splited dataset mnist.
-Try to run the cmd to quickly get a result of the basic algorithm FedAvg on the mnist.
+Then run the cmd below to quickly get a result of the basic algorithm FedAvg on the mnist.
 ```
 python main.py --method fedavg --dataset mnist --model cnn --num_rounds 20
 ```